Board of Directors

 Amy Chan (Vice-President) has more than 18 years of experience in marketing, business development, and project management.
 She has a Bachelor’s from UNC-Chapel Hill and an MBA from the University of Illinois, Chicago.
 Currently, Amy is VP at London Fall Protection, a board member of Girls Leading Girls, and was a Peace Corps Volunteer in Vanuatu from 2008-2010.
 She has a passion for mentoring small businesses and contributing to Rockingham County.
-Amy is married to Brandon, an artist and muralist and they reside in Stoneville, NC.
+Amy is married to Brandon, an artist and muralist and they reside in Eden, NC.

 Kenneth Moore (member) holds a Bachelor of Theology degree from Apex School of Theology, Durham, and a Masters of Divinity from Wake Forest University School of Divinity.
 Currently, Pastor Moore is studying at Boston University, Boston, MA, for the Doctor of Ministry in Transformational Leadership.
 Indeed, his leadership skills have enriched our county through his work on several nonprofit boards across Rockingham County.
 He is the Pastor for Sharon Missionary Baptist Church and resides with his family in Rockingham County.

 Jenny Edwards, Executive Director, earned an M.A. in History from University of North Carolina at Wilmington where she concentrated in Environmental History.
 In addition to working with the RC Arts Council, she works with the Rockingham County Education Foundation.
-Her experience in the non-profit world includes: corporate relations manager for WHQR public radio; Executive Director of the SPCA of the Triad; and program officer with the NC Humanities Council.
-She is a founding member and serves on the board of the Old Time Scotch Collie Association, a national nonprofit dedicated to the conservation of Scotch Collie landrace.
-Her other commitments include: RC Litter Advisory Committee, RC Parks and Recreation Committee, Piedmont Legacy Trails Committee, and Piedmont Outdoor Recreation Advisory Committee.
+Her experience in the non-profit world includes: corporate relations manager for WHQR public radio; executive director of the SPCA of the Triad; and program officer with the NC Humanities Council.
+She is a founding member of the Old Time Scotch Collie Association, a national nonprofit dedicated to the conservation of Scotch Collie landrace.
+Her other commitments include: RC Parks and Recreation Committee, Piedmont Legacy Trails Committee, and Piedmont Outdoor Recreation Advisory Committee.
 Jenny lives with her family in Rockingham County, NC.
 She loves kayaking and hanging out with artists.
 Contact Jenny at director at director at rcarts dot org.